marknotgeorge/GeodesicLibrary/README.md

 GeodesicLibrary
 ===============

-A C# PCL library to implement the JavaScript geodesic scripts written by Chris Veness.
+A C# Net Standard library to implement the JavaScript geodesic scripts written by Chris Veness.
 The original JavaScript scripts can be obtained from http://www.movable-type.co.uk/scripts/latlong.html, along with further explanation of the maths behind them.
 The main changes are that I am using UnitsNet (https://github.com/InitialForce/UnitsNet) to simplify unit conversions such as degrees to radians, as well as to cater for differing length units (The original scripts are based around kilometres).

 Usage
 -----